Daily Flight Stories

 The First Flight

 For Thérèse Peltier, the date of her first solo took place as the weather cooled in mid-September.
 In the military square of Turin, the machine was made ready.
-She would take off and fly a straight line and land.
-As it happened, she flew 200 meters in a straight line, never rising more than 2.5 meters above the ground before she set the machine back down.
+She would take off and fly a straight line and then land — there would no attempt at turning the machine.
+She succeeded and flew 200 meters ahead in a straight line.
+She never rose more than 2.5 meters above the ground before setting the machine back down.
 Her aeroplane was Delagrange’s Voisin boxkite, a plane that carried no ailerons or wing warping.
 To turn, it skidded around flatly on the basis of rudder input alone.
 She had not yet conquered the art of steering.

 Never Registered or Certified

 A week after her first solo, the Italian magazine L’Illustrazione Italiana published news of her achievement.
 The magazine ran a brief story in their September 27, 1908, issue in its weekly, regular publication.
-How often the two flew thereafter is not clear, but it is likely that she flew only rarely during the following two years, both in Italy and then back in France.
+How often the two flew thereafter is not clear, but it is likely that she flew only rarely during the following year and a half, both in Italy and then back in France.

 She was a true pioneer in every respect.

 At the time of his last flight, Léon Delagrange had been flying in the first Blériot aeroplane to be fitted with a 7-cylinder Gnome Rotary engine.
 For some reason, as he made a turn at the edge of the field, his wings simply folded back from the fuselage.
-The plane dropped vertically into the ground and he was killed on impact.
+The plane dropped vertically into the ground.
+He was killed on impact.
 He was just 37 years old.
-Two years later in 1912, Louis Blériot would discover the flaw in his wing design that had caused the crash.
-By then, several other crashes had taken place in the same circumstances and one other pilot, George Chavez, had also lost his life when his wings had folded in the same way.
-With the problem fixed, the Blériot would go on to become one of the safest aeroplanes in the world.
+Two years later in 1912, Louis Blériot discovered the flaw in his wing design that had caused the crash.
+By then, several other crashes had taken place in the same circumstances.
+One other pilot, George Chavez, had also lost his life when his wings had folded in the same way.
+With the problem fixed, the Blériot would go on to design a series of aeroplanes that were considered the safest in the world.

 Why do some consider Mrs. Hart O. Berg’s flight under the tutelage of Wilbur Wright at Le Mans in October 1908 to be the first “real flight” by a woman?